 We will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming~ Ephesians 4:14 NIV

 Life is full of peculiar little conundrums, mysteries, enigmas and paradoxes.

-At the root of most spiritual immaturity is a sinful behavior or attitude that we simply don’t want to let go of.
-Sins like gossip, bitterness, addiction to drugs or alcohol, anger, backbiting, and lust are just a few of the attitudes and behaviors that will keep us from growing-up spiritually.
-Growth comes naturally when we make a regular practice of self-examination and repentance (1stCorinthians 11:28, 2ndCorinthians 13:5, Matthew 3:8, Luke 13:3, Acts 3:19).
+At the root of most spiritual immaturity is a sinful behavior or attitude that we love too much to let go of.
+Sins like gossip, lust, bitterness, addiction to drugs or alcohol, anger and backbiting are a few of the attitudes and behaviors that will keep us from growing-up spiritually.
+Growth comes naturally when we make a regular practice of self-examination and repentance (1st Corinthians 11:28, 2nd Corinthians 13:5, Matthew 3:8, Luke 13:3, Acts 3:19).

-Own our junk-
+Own your junk-

 Because no human being is an island we are all effected to one degree or another by the actions of others.
 The insensitive, sinful and selfish actions of our parents, friends, total strangers or a spouse can cause emotional and spiritual damage that makes reaching our full potential in life much more challenging.
 Nonetheless, every individual person is ultimately responsible before God for their own choices (Ezekiel 18:20-25).
 Blaming a bad childhood, marriage, dating experience, etc. for the choices we make and the sins we commit stunts our spiritual, emotional and intellectual growth.
 This makes it impossible for God to use us to our full potential.
 We become spiritually free and mature when we get real with God (and ourselves) about what we’ve done and why we did it.